bhashkarsharma/stories/insertion-sort.md

 Timmy has a new game.
-It consists of a bunch of discs of same thickness, but varying colors and radii.
+It consists of a bunch of discs.
+Each of the disc is of the same size, and has a number written on it.
-The discs can be fit inside a triangular frame.
-The frame contains wedges to assign space for a disc.
+The set came with a frame to place the discs.
+Timmy wants to arrange the discs, so that the numbers on them are either equal, or in the increasing order.
+Timmy starts with emptying the frame.
+He places the first disc.
+Now he picks up the second disc.
+It has another number.